Course Requirements

 Minimum course requirement of 60 hours.
 The courses for the medical imaging specialty include the six core courses and six required courses, as well as the medical imaging specialty courses selected by the student and the advisor.

 Minimum course requirement of 60 hours.
-The molecular imaging specialty includes the core and required courses with the department, graduate courses from physics, engineering, chemistry/biochemistry, pharmacology, and biomathematics, and research study and seminar courses.
+The Molecular Imaging and Theranostics specialty includes the core and required courses with the department, graduate courses from physics, engineering, chemistry/biochemistry, pharmacology, and biomathematics, and research study and seminar courses.

 Molecular and Cellular Oncology